Kamichanw/SeekDeeper/bert/README.md

 2. Randomly 10% of tokens, gonna be a `[RANDOM]` token(another word)
 3. Randomly 10% of tokens, will be remain as same.
 But need to be predicted.

-Randomly 15% of input token will be changed into something, based on under sub-rules

-1. Randomly 80% of tokens, gonna be a `[MASK]` token
-2. Randomly 10% of tokens, gonna be a `[RANDOM]` token(another word)
-3. Randomly 10% of tokens, will be remain as same.
-But need to be predicted.

 #### Next Sentence Prediction(NSP)

 > Original Paper : 3.3.2 Task #2: Next Sentence Prediction